Ochuenwike-Chukwuebuka-Frank/DataAnalysis_2026/Data Manipulation and Cleaning/README.md

 1. Project Description:

 	This project covers data manipulation and cleaning techniques applied to a clinical dataset.
-	The objective is to identify and handle missing data, perform imputation using multiple methods, and detect outliers.
+The work included exploratory data analysis, missing value identification and visualisation, removal of high missingness variables, imputation using multiple methods, and outlier detection.

-	Three tasks were completed:
+Three homework tasks were completed:

-	- Little's MCAR Test to determine the missing data mechanism,
-	- MICE imputation using Random Forest and PMM methods
-	- Outlier detection using boxplots and the LOF algorithm.
+  Little's MCAR Test to determine the missing data mechanism MICE imputation using Random Forest and PMM methods Outlier detection using boxplots and the LOF algorithm

 _______________________________________________
 _______________________________________________